bsv-blockchain/lars/README.md

 npm install --save-dev @bsv/lars
 ```

 This installs the `lars` command locally.
-You can also install globally if you prefer, but local installation is often best for reproducible environments.
+You can also install it globally if you prefer, but local installation is often best for reproducible environments.

 ## Usage